+ How does acupuncture work?

 Yes.
 When practiced by a licensed practitioner, Acupuncture is extremely safe.
-With over five years of clinical and academic training, including a strong foundation in western anatomy, physiology and pathology, my treatments are both safe and effective.
+With nearly 10 years of clinical and academic training, including a strong foundation in western anatomy, physiology and pathology, my treatments are both safe and effective.
 The needles I use are sterile, disposable, and surgical stainless steel.
 Your well-being and safety is at the heart of everything I do.

 + Does acupuncture hurt?

 I insert needles as gently and painlessly as possible.
-Many patients don’t even feel the insertion and if they do, it is only a slight pinch.
 Once the needles are in you may experience a few moments of slight heaviness, tingling, numbness or itchiness around the area – this is completely normal and simply a sign of the body at work.
 Acupuncture can feel extremely relaxing and some patients will even doze off during the treatment.

 + How should I prepare for my first treatment?

 Once you have made an appointment, please complete my intake form prior to arrival in order to maximize time for treatment.
 It’s a good idea to wear loose, comfortable clothing to your sessions.
 Have a small snack about thirty minutes before arriving and try to refrain from exercise for 2 hours before and after your visit.

 + What should I expect for my first treatment?

 First-time visits include a thorough health history and a review of your current condition, physical exam and acupuncture session.
 The initial visit will take approximately 90 minutes while subsequent appointments may take an hour to 75 minutes.